 This course will present an overview of the OBD-II (On Board Diagnostics) system used on modern automobiles.
 Terminology, codes, monitors and scantool use will be emphasized.
 Suggested preparation: Automotive Technology 002 or 006.
-May be repeated.

 Automotive Technology 085 Basic Clean Air Car Course